binaryslav/linux-cheat-notes/linux-notes.md

      unzip file1.zip - to unzip and unpack a zip-file

      unzip -o \*.zip - to extract all files to the current directory and "-o" is used to override the existing directories(that have the same name/were created beforehand)

+     for i in *.zip; do unzip "$i" -d "${i%%.zip}"; done  - extract all .zip files, each in a new folder with the same name.

      unrar x file1.rar - to unzip a rar-file